triton-inference-server/pytriton/docs/quick_start.md

 # Quick Start

-The prerequisite for this section is installing the NVIDIA Pytriton which can be found in [installation](installation.md) section.
+The prerequisite for this section is installing the NVIDIA PyTriton which can be found in [installation](installation.md) section.